aria-jpl/coseismic_enumerator/README.md

 # AOI Enumerator Submitter

-Iterates through a given AOI and optional track, determines the relevant POEORB overlaps, then submits enumeration jobs for those POEORBS
+Iterates through orbit an determining the relevant co-event AOIs overlaps, then submits enumeration jobs for the input orbit and AOI.

 # Running
-Facet on an AOI, and submit a job with the optional input track string, which is a comma delimited list.
+Facet on a co-event AOI, and submit a job with the optional input track string, which is a comma delimited list.
 Example: "42, 14, 32"